-IUPUI Supplement to the IU Academic Handbook (INTERIM GUIDE)
+IUPUI Supplement to the IU Academic Handbook

-Disclaimer: The Interim Guide of the IUPUI Supplement to the IU Academic Handbook is designed to be a free-flowing document which will eventually become a clickable on-line PDF document for easier searching.
+Disclaimer: The IUPUI Supplement to the IU Academic Handbook is designed to be a free-flowing document which will eventually become a clickable on-line PDF document for easier searching.
 The content, organization, and functionality of the guide are under review by the Faculty Handbook Committee of the IUPUI Faculty Council.
 These working drafts are available for input from the faculty and IUPUI Faculty Council Committees to review their relevant policies.
 Thank you.
-1 🔍